 Today’s anniversary coincides with the tension that the relations between Morocco and Algeria have been witnessing in recent days, especially since Algeria’s President’s statement last week in Abouja when he called on the United Nations to establish a human rights monitoring mechanism in the Western Sahara, adding that this mechanism has become “needed more than ever.”

-The statement, which provoked the ire of Rabat and prompted it to recall its Ambassador in Algiers for consultations, is viewed by commentators as the ultimate attempt by Algerian authorities to abort all attempts by the international community to reach a lasting and political solution to the Sahara conflict where neither Morocco nor the Polisario comes out as losers.
+The statement, which provoked the ire of Rabat and prompted it to recall its Ambassador in Algiers for consultations, is viewed by commentators as the ultimate attempt by Algerian authorities to abort all attempts by the international community to reach a lasting and political solution to the Western Sahara conflict where neither Morocco nor the Polisario comes out as losers.

 This year’s anniversary comes also against the background of the unprecedented speech delivered by King Mohammed VI on the occasion of the opening of the two houses of parliament last October, when he blamed Morocco’s officials for their inefficiency in defending the Western Sahara, as well elected MP’s for lack of action in this regard.